zellular-xyz/incredible-squaring-avs-python/README.md

 5. If a response was sent within the [response window](contracts/src/IncredibleSquaringTaskManager.sol#L119), we enter the [Dispute resolution] period.
    - [Off-chain] A challenge window is launched during which anyone can [raise a dispute](contracts/src/IncredibleSquaringTaskManager.sol#L171) in a DisputeResolution contract (in our case, this is the same as the TaskManager contract)
-   - [On-chain] The DisputeResolution contract resolves that a particular operator’s response is not the correct response (that is, not the square of the integer specified in the task) or the opted-in operator didn’t respond during the response window.
+   - [On-chain] The DisputeResolution contract resolves that a particular operator's response is not the correct response (that is, not the square of the integer specified in the task) or the opted-in operator didn't respond during the response window.
 If the dispute is resolved, the operator will be frozen in the Registration contract and the veto committee will decide whether to veto the freezing request or not.

 Below is a more detailed uml diagram of the aggregator and operator processes: